 Three weeks of lectures and small group tutorials.

 - Coursework (25%):

 Course work will consist of a written 1500 word summary document and oral presentation of a given research topic, bringing together information from a number of cutting-edge research publications.
 Length of presentation limited to 25 minutes with 5 minutes for questions.

 Academics involved in the delivery of this module:

-Dr Jorge Caamaňo (Institute of Immunology and Immunotherapy) and Dr John Curnow (Institute of Inflammation and Ageing), and a number of other researchers from across the College of Medical and Dental Sciences, including Prof. Peter Cockerill, Prof. Adam Cunningham, Dr Paloma Garcia, Dr William Jenkinson, Dr Lozan Sheriff, Dr Kai-Michael Toellner, and Dr David Withers.
+Dr Jorge Caamaňo (Institute of Immunology and Immunotherapy) and Dr John Curnow (Institute of Immunology and Immunotherapy), and a number of other researchers from across the College of Medical and Dental Sciences, including Professor Peter Cockerill, Professor Adam Cunningham, Dr Paloma Garcia, Dr William Jenkinson, Dr Lozan Sheriff, Dr Kai-Michael Toellner, and Dr David Withers.